muratk5n/thirdwave/en/README.md

 gas canisters (with an option to generate and store on site).
 Cld be a profitabe bidness..
 They can be shipped, exported even right?

-Use some of that VIP, minimal energy for heating.

 ---